Who pays for the damage to my car caused by accidentally hitting a dog running loose in the street?

 UPDATED: Jun 29, 2022

 It’s all about you.
 We want to help you make the right legal decisions.

 We strive to help you make confident insurance and legal decisions.
 Finding trusted and reliable insurance quotes and legal advice should be easy.
 This doesn’t influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-In a loose-dog case, the dog owner is almost always going to be at fault, for failing to secure his or her dog.
-(Like with everything else in life, there are exceptions, such as where the dog’s leash or chain broke, or some third party left a gate open.)
+Accidentally hitting a dog, (In a loose-dog case), the dog owner is almost always going to be at fault, for failing to secure his or her dog.
+(Like with everything else in life, there are exceptions, such as when the dog’s leash or chain is broke, or some third party leaves a gate open.)
 Therefore, if you were driving carefully, the dog’s owner should be liable for your damage.

 To sum it up: if you were driving carefully, typically, the dog’s owner is liable.
 If you were driving slightly or somewhat carelessly, the dog’s owner will still be liable in most cases, but your carelessness will reduce or offset what you might otherwise have gotten in compensation.
 But in the event of extreme carelessness on your part, you will have to bear your own repair costs—and may also have to pay for the injuries to, or loss of, the dog as well.